-Dermatologist Dr. Cynthia Bailey answers your questions about skin care and skin problems.
+Dermatologist Dr. Cynthia Bailey answers your dandruff questions.

 Thank you for being the first person to take me up on my offer to provide skin care information based on your questions.

 Dandruff, also called seborrheic dermatitis, is common and can vary from a mild itch to a severe crusty and scaly rash.
 Sounds like your problem is mostly scale on your scalp.
 When I advise people on the care of their scalp dandruff I recommend maintenance care (medicated shampoos) to suppress the problem and interventional care (cortisones and scale removing topical treatments) to control flair ups.

 It's important to know that doctors don’t know what causes dandruff and we can’t cure it.
 Our goal is to get dandruff into remission and keep it there.
 It’s easier to maintain a clear and healthy scalp than it is to control a constantly scaling one.
 That means that you should work really hard to get complete control of the problem by using effective interventional treatments plus shampooing with medicated shampoo every day.
 Once your scalp is dandruff-free then you can rely on the medicated shampoos for maintenance.
 Remember that scalp seborrheic dermatitis will flair up from time to time anyway, and you’ll need to go back to the interventional treatments.

 Dermatologist's Tips to Treat Dandruff